bilgino/angularforddd/README.md

 ## Layered architecture

+Considering multilayered architectures, the question arises of how to organize layers in SPA applications?
+This question refers to code splitting, communication across layers and demanding business logic through services.
 The multilayered architecture consists of the following layers:

 **» Horizontal cut**<br/> Cutting the application into layers...